Global histograms are live!

 I hope you have fun solving puzzles and trying to get into the lowest buckets of the histograms, I'm looking forward to seeing all the stats rolling into the database.

-Hexahedra has a Steam demo — head to the store page to try it out.
+Hexahedra is now live — head to the store page to grab a copy or try the demo.